slspeek/dbdeps/README.md

 ## Usage

 Press ALT-SHIFT-F10 with a database open.
 Or see the tools menu, for the menuitem "Draw dependency graph".
+As it opens all forms and reports for inspection the screen will flicker.

 When you do so the tool creates a [graphviz](https://www.graphviz.org/) source file from the database objects from the open database.
-As it opens all forms and reports for inspection the screen will flicker.
+Then that is converted into a pdf which is opened for you.
+For now that is the point to save the pdf in a non-temporary location if you desire so.